salamboy719/Portfolio/README.md

 Here are some of the key projects featured on my portfolio:

-1. **Resume and Cover Letter Generator**: A Streamlit app that generates resume and cover letter using AI.
+1. **Income Prediction**: A Streamlit machine learning app that predicts income of the user.

 2. **Password Generator App**: A Streamlit app that generates random password for the user depending on their preference for letters, numbers or symbols using Python.